alexios-voulimeneas/alexios-voulimeneas.github.io/index.md

 ## [](#header-2)News

 **March 2026:** What a month.
-We got a paper rejected (even though scores were extremely good), and another proposal was not funded (0/5)!
+We got a paper rejection (even though scores were extremely good), and another proposal was not funded (0/5)!

 **December 2025:** More "amazing" news.
 Another proposal was not funded (0/4)!